Too tired to decide

 Dinner Panic Button was made for the moment when everyone is hungry, your energy is gone, and deciding what to cook feels harder than cooking it.

 One-time payment.
 Lifetime access to the current version.
-No subscription.
+No subscriptions.

 For tired moms who are done making decisions